ConquerorKapson/Day28_PomodoroTech_Tkinter_100-DOP/README.md

 COMPLETED_CYCLE -> maintains a count of the the number of cycles you have completed one cycle consists of
-  25 min work
+  25 min work,
-  5 min break
+  5 min break,
-  25 min work
+  25 min work,
-  5 min break
+  5 min break,
-  25 min work
+  25 min work,
-  5 min break
+  5 min break,
-  25 min work
+  25 min work,
   and then a 20 min long break

 START button -> will trigger the timer to start and the "✔" will represent the on which working session you are.